-Starr King is conveniently located around the corner from the 12th St Oakland BART station, which is served by the Orange and Red lines.
+Starr King is conveniently located around the corner from the 12th St Oakland BART station, which is served by the Orange and Red lines (exit at 12th St Oakland BART station).

 Parking

 If you travel to the Starr King facilities by personal or rental car, you may utilize the Douglas Parking garage that is next door at 420 13th St. Additional garages are located nearby on Webster, 11th, and 14th Streets.